BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>Think I could give the trophy to Finn?</p>
 </div>

 <p>Diego sports a toothy grin at the thought of that happening.
 The judge winces at what Diego just suggested, but only briefly.
-Sahny’s song is wrapping up and the judge immediately looks shocked and whips around to face the dance floor.</p>
+Sahny's song is wrapping up and the judge immediately looks shocked and whips around to face the dance floor.</p>

 <p>Diego not wanting to interrupt the show, slinks off.</p>